-The experience consolidating my conviction for the power of financial engineering, which is also the highlight of my career, is that I was seconded to Japan Post Insurance Co., Ltd. via Asset Management One Co., Ltd. (AM One), and promoted AM One’s quantitative funds using Factor Investing generally called Risk Premia to Japan Post in 2017.
-Japan Post, which was originally public insurance services but today the biggest life insurance company in Japan, has been suffered from an extremely low interest rate environment and started to diversify its portfolio, especially Alternative Investment.
-As the number of portfolio companies increased, its management became complicated and building a new framework based on quantitative analysis became an urgent need.
-On the other hand, AM One, one of the biggest asset managers in Asia, planned the strategy to acquire a mandate from AM One by revealing risk characteristics of a customer’s portfolio based on Factor Analysis and suggesting the fund complementing lacking factors.
-However, this “consulting sales framework” had not been established and AM One wanted to accumulate its know-how through the project.
-I was given the mission to join a member of Multi-Asset Fund Investment Team in Japan Post just alone and achieve both Japan Post’s and AM One’s purposes.
-Since I had worked just as a financial engineer, the opportunity was a turning point for me to apply my quantitative skill to business creation.
+My secondment to Japan Post Insurance Co., Ltd., from year to year shaped my thoughts...
+Japan Post, Japan’s biggest life insurance company, which used to be public insurance services, has started to diversify its portfolio, especially Alternative Investment since year.
+As the number of portfolio companies increased, its management became complicated, and building a new framework based on quantitative analysis was urgently needed.
+AM One, where I belong, one of the most prominent asset managers in Asia as one of the group companies of Daiichi-life, planned to acquire a mandate by revealing risk characteristics of a customer’s portfolio based on Factor Analysis and suggesting the fund complementing lacking factors.

-In order to make the project a success, there were significant hurdles to overcome.
-Firstly, I had to construct a multi-asset and multi-style factor analysis framework, of which standard model has academically or practically not existed, so that it could meet the three directional requirements: mathematical rigorousness and business demands of Japan Post and AM One.
-Japan Post expected the model intuitive and easy to interpret; on the other hand, AM One valued the result that did not contradict the story of sales proposal and whether the investment strategy designed based on the result could produce stable returns or not.
-As the only person who knew every stakeholder’s points of compromise and bottom lines, I provided the optimal model by grasping everyone’s comfortable area through negotiations and adjusting the model.
-Secondly, Japan Post was unknown for AM One.
-We had to be familiar with customers’ inside information such as investment philosophy, decision process and corporate culture for an effective proposal.
-I completely got into a member of the team and deepened my understanding of their risk appetite up to the entire company’s one by building relationships with other departments such as Risk Management and Finance.
-In the weekly meetings at AM One, I showed the direction of the project, for example, competitor’s trend, proper timing to make a proposal, and investment strategy fitted to Japan Post, to realize the optimal project management.
-Thirdly and the most difficult matter was selling cutting edge products like Risk Premia to Japan Post.
-The problem was how I should persuade and move public and highly conservative investors; however, I solved this problem by utilizing the fact obtained from quantitative analysis.
-I stimulated their potential needs and made them recognize the necessity of Risk Premia by giving a new perspective of portfolio management different from traditional asset-based analysis.
-In particular, on the basis of the results of simulation and scenario analysis, I showed that their portfolio was biased toward specific factors; therefore, factor diversification enabled them to stabilize investment performance.
+I was given the mission to achieve both Japan Post’s and AM One’s purposes as the sole dispatch member of the Multi-Asset Fund Investment Team in Japan Post.
+This opportunity was a turning point for me to apply my quantitative skills to business creation.
+I started to construct a multi-asset and multi-style factor analysis framework, of which the standard model has academically or practically not existed.
+However, as the only person who knew every stakeholder’s bottom lines, I firstly should provide the optimal model for them through negotiations.
+Japan Post expected the model intuitive and easy to interpret.
+On the other hand, AM One valued alignment with the designed investment strategy based on profitability.
+Also, the most challenging matter was selling cutting edge products like Risk Premia to Japan Post.
+I should persuade highly conservative investors by utilizing quantitative analysis.
+I stimulated their potential needs and made them recognize the necessity of Risk Premia by giving new perspectives on portfolio management, which was different from traditional asset-based analysis.
+Based on the results of simulation and scenario analysis, I showed that their portfolio was biased toward specific factors; therefore, factor diversification enabled them to stabilize investment performance.
+During the both processes, my coordination skills to promote relationship building between Japan Post and AM One greatly helped to move forward the project.
+I tried to be familiar with customers’ inside information such as investment philosophy, decision process, and corporate culture, by communicating with related departments.
+Such information deepened my understanding of their risk appetite up to the entire company’s one.
+In the weekly meetings at AM One, I also showed the direction of the project, for example, investment strategy fitted to Japan Post.